KenB773/AzureDevOpsPipeline/README.md

 ### Wrapping Up

-We’ve built a modular, secure CI/CD pipeline using Azure DevOps and Terraform.
-While this example used a simple Service Bus setup, it’s easy to extend the pipeline and Terraform code to deploy any Azure infrastructure component you need.
+There we have it, folks - we’ve built a modular, secure CI/CD pipeline using Azure DevOps and Terraform.
+While this example used a rather simple Service Bus setup, it’s easy to extend the pipeline and Terraform code to deploy any Azure infrastructure component you may need.
 Huge thanks again to [NotHarshhaa](https://github.com/NotHarshhaa) for the project concept.